chriscct7/core-control/readme.txt

 Because no-one has asked me..
 Ask me some questions! wordpress@dd32.id.au

 == Changelog ==

+= 1.3.0 =
+ * Refactored module system to load modules and module info from an array (filterable) instead of using filesystem searching
+ * Refactored all strings to escape them and make them translatable
+ * Refactored admin page to harden security and reduce bugs from non-existant array keys
+ *

 = 1.2.1 =
  * HTTP Logger: Support headers returned as an array value.